lpndev/dotfiles/windows/README.md

 You can automate the process of installation still more!
 And then you can use **[this website ↗](https://schneegans.de/windows/unattend-generator/)** to generate the autounattend file by just “asking questions”.
 Pretty ease and modern.

 Use the template file to make things easier, remembering that I selected personal programs and settings.
-Remember to change the computer name, username and passwords:
+Remember to change the computer name, username and passwords.

+> [!CAUTION]
+> You must change the username and passwords in the autounattend.xml template.

 **[autounattend.xml ↗](files/autounattend.xml)**